gyndlf/lonpos/README.md

 # Lonpos Solver

+> This branch `python` is the pure-python implementation of the Lonpos solver.
+It is currently not being developed further.

 An algorithm that solves a little puzzle game where you must fit all the little pieces into a grid without leaving any gaps and using all the pieces.
 I found it really hard to do, so I wanted to create a bot to do it for me, as well as finding all possible solutions.